+44(0)1633 276003 [email protected]

 That said, passwords have never been as common as they are today — and cracking them was far harder without computers.
 These days, weak passwords only create a false sense of security.
 So, we all need to know how to use passwords effectively.

-What Makes A Strong Password
+What Makes a Strong Password

 First, let’s review what makes one password stronger than another: